Amm1rr/MyTerminal/README.md

 (cd ~/.oh-my-zsh/custom/plugins && git clone https://github.com/zsh-users/zsh-autosuggestions)
 ```

-It will also copy over the `.zshrc` and `pixegami-agnoster.zsh-theme` files for the
+It will also copy over the `.zshrc` and `myterminal-agnoster.zsh-theme` files for the
 terminal to use (which will wire up the plugins and the theme).

 The last command is to create a terminal profile that will set the colors and also set the font